camkay/fics/README.md

 # fics

-Contains a function (`fics`) for creating conspiracy theory items using the Flexible Inventory of Conspiracy Suspicions (FICS; Wood, 2017).
+Contains a function (`fics`) for creating conspiracy theory items using the Flexible Inventory of Conspiracy Suspicions (FICS) template (Wood, 2017).

 ## Installation